deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 He throws in a “Keeda tale” to illustrate the point, which could perhaps best be described as a nursery tale lacking any caution about mature themes.
 Most of them are violently silly.
 I will admit he may have drawn a grin or two from me, and perhaps a brief chuckle; he is a good storyteller.
 I do my best to remain neutral and he does, in his way, respect that boundary.
 He decides to wrap up his exposition with a more sober summary.

 *“[…] So yeah, our sexual genetics are pretty messed up, and now we’re pretty sure that was done to us by the Hierarchy way back when.
 But the gist of it is that usually, only about one in six cubs are female and males come in degrees.
 Males in the second degree make up most of the population these days.
-Supermales in the third degree aren’t common, fourth degree are rarer than females, and if they’re fifth or sixth degree we call them hypermales.*”
+Supermales in the third degree aren’t common, fourth degree are rarer than females, and if they’re fifth or sixth degree we call them hypermales.”*

 **Presumably each degree is rarer, then?**

 *“Yup!
-Each is usually *way* less common than the previous.”*
+Each is usually* ***way*** *less common than the previous.”*

 **And which degree are you?**